Blue Recycling Bag

 Changes for Blue Recycling Bag

 Unfortunately, if an item cannot be made into a new product, it cannot be collected for recycling.
-Before the program changes, many collections were contaminated with unacceptable items such as plastic bags, wrappers, plastic toys, and food residue or liquids.
+Even with the introduction of EPR, some materials continue to be not accepted in the blue bags, such as plastic bags, wrappers, plastic toys, and food residue or liquids.
 Unacceptable materials, including food residue and liquids, compromised the clean recycling.

 Residents are encouraged to learn more about how to reduce waste by using reusable items such as coffee mugs, utensils and grocery bags instead of single-use items.
 Glass jars can also be reused for crafts and home storage.